asgard-born/Skills/Readme.md

 - Tracks discovery times and low-link values to detect skills whose removal would disconnect the graph.
 - These critical skills cannot be forgotten, ensuring all remaining skills stay connected to the base.

+DFS efficiently explores the skill tree and calculates low-link values for articulation points.
+This ensures no learned skill becomes disconnected from the base skill when forgetting skills.
 ---

 ## How the Service Works